Alzheimer's is not a disease of old age

 The conversation was full of valuable information, which we have summarized for you in this article.

-Alzheimer's: not a disease of old age, but lifestyle-related
+«Not a disease of old age, but lifestyle-related»

 Alzheimer's is often seen as an inevitable symptom of old age, but this is a misconception.
 Dr. Michael Nehls explains that Alzheimer's is strongly influenced by lifestyle - so it's not just about getting older.
 The hippocampus, the part of your brain responsible for memory and orientation, is particularly important.
 In the early stages of the disease, this area is affected, and the good thing is that with the right measures, the process can be halted or even reversed.